No Tax on Overtime: What to Know in 2025

 When employees receive overtime wages, you calculate and withhold taxes the same way as you do for regular wages.
 You must remit all withheld taxes to the proper agencies and report income and taxes on Form 941 and each employee’s W-2 form.

-The new overtime taxation law exempts their overtime wages from federal income tax.
+The new overtime taxation law exempts employees’ overtime wages from federal income tax.

-Nonexempt employees who work time-and-a-half hours (i.e., hours beyond 40 in a workweek) could claim a federal income tax deduction equal to the qualified overtime compensation they receive during the taxable year when filing their income taxes.
-The tax deduction for overtime wages would be available for tax years 2025 through 2028.
+Nonexempt employees who work time-and-a-half hours (i.e., hours beyond 40 in a workweek) can now claim a federal income tax deduction equal to the qualified overtime compensation they receive during the taxable year when filing their income taxes.
+The tax deduction for overtime wages is available for tax years 2025 through 2028.

 Do employers still withhold taxes on overtime?

 Yes.
-If your employees work more than 40 hours in a week, the overtime wages still need to be tracked and taxed like any other wages.
-You are still required to withhold federal income tax, Social Security, and Medicare as well as any state or local taxes from overtime wages just as you would with regular wages.
+If your employees work more than 40 hours in a week, you still need to track and tax the overtime wages like any other wages.
+You must continue withholding federal income tax, Social Security, and Medicare as well as any state or local taxes from overtime wages just as you would with regular wages.
 Overtime pay remains fully taxable.

 What’s changed is that employees may now be eligible to deduct up to $12,500 for individuals and $25,000 for joint filers of their gross overtime wages when they file their federal tax return.
 This deduction could reduce their taxable income, potentially lowering what they owe or increasing their refund.

-Also, be prepared for employees who may adjust their W-4 form to lower their tax withholding throughout the year.
-And when an employee adjusts their federal income tax withholding, you must update your payroll.
+Be prepared for employees who may adjust their W-4 form to lower their tax withholding throughout 2025.
+The IRS has proposed a new Form W-4 for 2026 .
+On it, the deductions worksheet for step 4(b) now includes fields for estimated tip income, the “and-a-half” portion of overtime, as well as other new fields.
+Either way, when an employee adjusts their federal income tax withholding, you must update your payroll.

 Yes, overtime hours are subject to taxation like regular wages.
 Employers will withhold as they normally will in payroll.
 Employees who qualify may be able to claim a tax deduction on overtime wages when filing their income taxes.